dcs-chalmers/pla-compress/C/README.md

 ## Demo large datafile

-Let us also demonstrate here the performance of the compression technique on a larger data input in the example_datset folder:
+Let us also demonstrate here the performance of the compression technique on a larger data input in the example_dataset folder:

 ```
 cd example_data/